 ● Product Security

 ● Data Governance

 ● Desktop and Mobile Apps

 ● Custom Fields

 Asana focuses on creating security and trust.
 They prioritize protecting the data on their platform.
 Moreover, it uses physical, procedural, and technical safeguards to ensure the integrity and security of information.

-To get an additional layer of protection, organizations should consider using third-party solutions.
+Organizations should consider using third-party solutions to get an additional layer of protection.
 FluentPro Backup is the best software providing reliable protection for Asana.
 It offers continuous automated backup and restore of specific project versions.

 Asana Project Management Software – Strengths

 Let us look at what Asana features, making it a good option.